Valentine - Eleebana

 Valentine - Eleebana features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.2% of all households, including 38.9% couples with children, 32.8% couples without children, and 8.9% single parent families.
 Non-family households constitute the remaining 18.8%, with lone person households at 17.7% and group households comprising 1.1%.
-The median household size is 2.7 people, higher than the Rest of NSW average of 2.5.
+The median household size is 2.7 people, which is larger than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households